 Maple Sausage Recipe

-Jan 5, 2022
+1 comment Jan 5, 2022

 How to make maple sausage?

-Begin by placing your thawed pound of uncooked ground meat in a large mixing bowl.
+Place a pound of uncooked ground meat in a large mixing bowl.
 Following this, you'll want to mix your dry ingredients (the spices) in a separate bowl.
 In addition to my opening comments on fat content, the next most important consideration is not overhandling your ground meat.

 How to make sausage patties.

-The easiest way to make your sausage patties is with a burger press, and this is how we formed ours.
-This is not necessary, but it does help in producing a uniform patty, multiple times, with little effort.
-Instead of a press, forming by hand works fine.
-I recommend an uncooked size slightly bigger than the English muffin, bagel, or biscuit you plan on pairing your sausage with as they will shrink.
+I recommend an uncooked patty size slightly bigger than the English muffin, bagel, or biscuit you plan on pairing your sausage with as they will shrink.
 Additionally, use your palm and press the center thinner than the outside edge so the final product doesn't turn into a "hockey puck".
-My final recommendation is a patty no thicker than 1/2" or so, this will ensure even cooking and a beautifully caramelized outer crust.
+My final recommendation is a patty no thicker than 1/2", this will ensure even cooking and a beautifully caramelized outer crust.

 Maple sausage patties onto a preheated and seasoned cast iron pan.